jsilvela/jsilvela.github.io/content/post/loving-hating-D3.md

 To the right of the runner's name, we want to mark splits by dots, placed at a distance proportional to the times. <br/>
 Here we start to use D3's core features: the binding operations, and selections.
-We're going to select the existing circles in the plot, which is the empty selection.
-To it we're going to bind the array with the splits, and for each element of it, we shall add a red ```<circle>```.
+We're going to select all the existing circles in the plot.
+There are none at this point; we're doing this to get a **selection**, which is the main type that D3 deals with.
+We now bind, to this selection, the array with the splits, and for each split, we shall add a red ```<circle>```.

 	plot.selectAll("circle")
 		.data(runners[0].splits)